 If your system's job mix swaps frequently, you may want to configure your swap device as a striped device.
-For more information about striping, see Section 5.6, page 45, and General UNICOS System Administration, Cray Research publication SG-2301.
+If possible, stripe the swap device across two DD-4, DD-5I, DD-5S, or DD-6S disks or across disks attached to separate ESDI controllers.
+For more information about striping, see Section 5.7, page 61, and General UNICOS System Administration, Cray Research publication SG-2301.

-5.5.7 The dump device
+5.5.6 The dump device

 Size recommendations: The minimum size of your dump device should be a little larger than the amount of memory you actually want to examine to allow an additional 1200 blocks for a dump header.
 You should start with a minimum of 50,000 blocks for the dump size.
+A dump entry must be in the logical device portion of the file system section of the /sys/param file.
+Take this into account when the range of memory you select to dump by using the mfdump command or the area you desired to dump will be truncated to preserve the dump header when the dump is written.
+The UNICOS system does not dump onto the swap device.